pranshurastogi29/BTC_mining_fees_optimization_RL/README.md

 each model produces a text file with optimized selection of hashes

-### Study An Enhanced Model
-The goal is to enhance the model architecture used in [drills/model.py].
-An enhancement should give better results (less area **AND** meets timing constraints):
-* Deeper network architecure.
-* Changing gamma rate.
-* Changing learning rate.
-* Improve normalization.

 ## How It Works
 There are two major components in DRiLLS framework: